TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-azurecli-powershell.md

 ### **Feature update not available using ARM template**
-**Symptom:** Your ARM template works when initially provisioning a Cosmos DB with the features enabled, but it doesn’t work when trying to enable the features after the cosmos DB has been provisioned for the first time.
+**Symptom:** Your ARM template works when initially provisioning a Cosmos DB with the features enabled, but it does not work when trying to enable the features after the cosmos DB has been provisioned for the first time.
 **Solution:** Current behavior is feature updates are not available thru ARM template.
 Please use the portal to manually set it or create an account with the preview feature enabled.

 ### **Unable to create a collection with unique key from Azure CLI**